bbermudez/dual-chimeric-reads/README.md

 [] align reads to miRBase host miRNAs (mature?, hairpins?)

+[] have a look at the tsv files that other nf-core pipelines such as rnaseq, chipseq or atacseq require.

 ...

 [] make a toy example data that is packed along with the repository.